EducationFinding the optimal CBD dose for rheumatoid arthritis

 What is the optimal CBD dose for rheumatoid arthritis?

-Before we go any further, we must stress that CBD should be seen as a complementary therapy for arthritic symptoms, rather than a ‘miracle cure’.
-Additionally, you should always discuss taking CBD with your doctor before incorporating it into your treatment regimen.
+Before we go any further, we must stress that CBD should be seen as a complementary therapy for arthritic symptoms, rather than some kind of 'miracle cure’.
+You should always discuss taking CBD with your doctor before incorporating it into your treatment regimen.

 When it comes to determining the optimal dose of CBD for rheumatoid arthritis sufferers specifically, there are a couple of factors that need to be taken into consideration.